 In the past five years or so, the "biologic agents" have revolutionized the treatment of rheumatoid arthritis.
 These medicines attack the chemicals produced by cells (called cytokines) thought to play an important, and possibly direct, role in the joint inflammation so typical of this illness.
 Tumor necrosis factor (TNF) is one such cytokine that may be at the heart of joint inflammation in rheumatoid arthritis.
-The U.S. Food and Drug Administration (FDA) has approved three agents that target TNF, including adalimumab (Humira), etanercept (Enbrel) and infliximab (Remicade).
-While there are minor differences in how they work, their dosing schedules (varying from twice a week to every eight weeks) and side effects (especially allergic reactions and infections) are more alike than different.
+The U.S. Food and Drug Administration (FDA) has approved five medications that target TNF, including adalimumab (Humira), certolizumab (Cimzia), etanercept (Enbrel), golimumab (Simponi) and infliximab (Remicade).
+While there are minor differences in how they work, their dosing schedules (varying from once a week to every eight weeks) and side effects (especially allergic reactions and infections) are more alike than different.
 All three tend to be much more effective than previously available treatments for people with the most severe arthritis (especially when other treatments fail).
 They must be injected (either under the skin or into a vein) and are quite expensive.

 Rheumatologists, the arthritis specialists who most often prescribe these medicines, must decide if and when to recommend them and whether to prescribe them along with other, older drugs.
 Infliximab in particular was studied (and approved) in combination with methotrexate, the standard treatment for rheumatoid arthritis, because methotrexate was thought to prevent the formation of antibodies that could reduce the potency of infliximab.
-However, many people with rheumatoid arthritis continue to receive methotrexate during biologic therapy with adalimumab, and etanercept as well, because their arthritis worsens when methotrexate is taken away.
+However, many people with rheumatoid arthritis continue to receive methotrexate during biologic therapy.
+This is because their arthritis worsens when methotrexate is taken away.
 Recent research not only confirms that combining the old and new medicines improves joint symptoms more than either alone, but it also suggests that combination therapy of this sort can promote repair of past joint damage, something thought impossible with previous treatment options.

-Two newer injectable therapies were approved in 2006 for the treatment of rheumatoid arthritis: rituximab (Rituxan) and abatacept (Orencia).
-Rituximab targets B-cells, immune cells that make antibodies; abatacept prevents immune cells called T-cells from becoming fully active.
+Other injectable therapies recently approved for the treatment of rheumatoid arthritis include rituximab (Rituxan), abatacept (Orencia) and toclizumab (Acetmra).
+Rituximab targets B-cells, immune cells that make antibodies.
+Abatacept prevents immune cells called T-cells from becoming fully active.
+Toclizumab inhibits a cytokine called IL-6.
 It's expected that more biologic treatments will soon be approved.